By Valerie Stimac Bailey

 Here are the things to see in Prague Old Town.

-The Astronomical Clock is one of the most famous places to visit in Prague and one of its landmarks.
+The famous Astronomical Clock is one of the top places to visit in Prague and one of its landmarks.
 The beautiful clock has an hourly show where figurines move in and around the face, and a crowd regularly gathers to watch the extraordinary mechanisms move.

 You can also climb the Old Town Hall tower for a panoramic view of Prague, on foot or in the elevator – and definitely worth it.
 Pro-tip: visit at sunset to see golden hour light all over the city.
 (Skip the line by getting your entrance ticket ahead of time.)

-In the shadow of Old Town Hall, Old Town Square is the center of the action in Old Town Prague.
+Overlooked by the Old Town Hall, Old Town Square is the center of the action in Old Town Prague.
 It’s where you’ll see street performers and live bands working all summer long.
 Children will be wildly running around (parents chasing after them!).
 Tourists will be everywhere.
 But for all the chaos and noise, it’s the place to be, if only for a little while.

 You can explore Old Town Square, visiting the buildings (like Old Town Hall and the Astronomical Clock or Church of Our Lady before Týn), or use it as a base to explore the rest of the city.